dyhes/zulip/docs/production/deployment.md

 #### `http_only`

-If set to true, [configures Zulip to allow HTTP access][using-http];
+If set to true, [configures Aloha to allow HTTP access][using-http];
-use if Zulip is deployed behind a reverse proxy that is handling SSL/TLS termination.
+use if Aloha is deployed behind a reverse proxy that is handling SSL/TLS termination.

 #### `nginx_listen_port`